madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 I am not sure why they need to mount all revisions, I guess just to make `mount` and `df` commands unusable (`df -h -x squashfs`).
 They have patched, however, `gnome-disks` not to show snap loop devices.

-The binary files declared within snap meta files are created as links in `/snap/bin` (which is added to system `$PATH` in Ubuntu):
+The binary files declared within snap meta files are created as links in `/snap/bin` (which is added to the end of system `$PATH` in Ubuntu, so snaps take precedence):

 ```bash
 $ ls -l /snap/bin | grep gimp